altaga/Aptos-Vault/README.md

 <img src="https://i.ibb.co/GvRKHZV/Aptos-Vault-drawio.png">

-- Main Account: Dentro del esquema puedes observar que tenemos nuestra main wallet, la cual es una Non Custodial Wallet, a la cual tendras que guardar el mmnemonico de la misma al momento de su creacion.
+- Main Account: Within the scheme you can see that we have our main wallet, which is a Non Custodial Wallet, to which you will have to save its mnemonic at the time of its creation.

-- Savings Account: Esta wallet a diferencia de la anterior es una Custodial Wallet, la cual guardara los ahorros sobre cada transaccion segun el protocolo de savings elegido.
+- Savings Account: This wallet, unlike the previous one, is a Custodial Wallet, which will save the savings on each transaction according to the chosen savings protocol.

-- Card Account: Esta wallet igual a la anterior es una Custodial Wallet, esta a diferencia de ser controlada mediante la Main Account, es controlada mediante el hash de la tajeta que se la haga merge cuando se crea la cuenta.
+- Card Account: This wallet, the same as the previous one, is a Custodial Wallet, this, unlike being controlled through the Main Account, is controlled through the hash of the card that is merged when the account is created.

-- Batch Transactions: Gracias a la red de Aptos, es posible realizar varias transacciones en batch mediante una sola firma, esto nos permite todas las increibles funcionalidades de nuestra wallet.
+- Batch Transactions: Through Aptos network, it is possible to carry out several batch transactions using a single signature, this allows us all the incredible functionalities of our wallet.

 # Introduction: